 There was lawyer guy who kept shooting questions before I could actually answer.
 This is a date, not an interrogation!
 Lawyers, right?

-There was someone who just wanted to harvest more followers.
+Someone who just wanted to harvest more followers.
 They said they were going to ‘delete Tinder,’ and I should ‘add [them] on Instagram to keep talking.’
 We’ve never talked before.

-And of course the guy who didn’t look anything like his photos—classic!
+Of course the guy who didn’t look anything like his photos—classic!
 Apparently this is also called kittenfishing, because misleading photos aren’t as bad as a catfisher who takes on a completely fake persona.

 You know what’s insane?
 Matching with your dentist.
 This guy looked into my mouth but still wanted to ‘hang out’ at 2am—and he just wouldn’t agree to an earlier time.
 How I Met Your Mother taught me ‘nothing good happens after 2am!’